MolahSibal/Rotary-Double-Inverted-Pendulum/README.md

 **First-principles modeling → Linearization → Controller design → Simulation → Hardware implementation**

-The nonlinear equations of motion were derived using **Lagrangian mechanics**, accounting for the kinetic and potential energy of the system, joint damping, and DC motor dynamics.
+The nonlinear equations of motion were derived using **Lagrangian mechanics**, accounting for the kinetic (translational & rotational) and potential energy of the system, joint damping, and DC motor dynamics.

 The nonlinear model was then linearized about the upright equilibrium and represented in state-space form: